erizov/Professor/semester_16/lecture_115_data_governance_advanced/gdpr_compliance/school.en.md

 ## Simple Explanation

-Gdpr Compliance is a specific algorithm/technique used for [specific purpose].
-It works by [specific mechanism].
+Gdpr Compliance is an algorithm used to solve specific problems in computer science.

 ## Where It's Used